Just released: How to raise venture capital in 2023

 The first half of this post focused on the upside of startup life, but tail insurance can be just as applicable to opposite result.
 Bankruptcy and winding down doesn’t erase the potential for latent claims either!
 It’s worth having the discussion with your insurance broker if liquidation is looming on the horizon as well.

 Overall, tail insurance coverage is a huge asset for startups nearing the end of their life cycle and should be put in place to avoid any future headaches.
 It’s a crucial piece to the risk mitigation side of an exit, and shouldn’t be overlooked.
-Talk to us if you have questions!
+Additionally, considering other relevant insurance provisions such as transit insurance can further protect your business from unforeseen risks during significant transitions.

 Related Articles